gbdk-2020/gbdk-2020/docs/pages/04_coding_guidelines.md

   - When procesing for a given frame is done and it is time to wait before starting the next frame, @ref wait_vbl_done() can be used.
 It uses HALT to put the CPU into a low power state until processing resumes.
 The CPU will wake up and resume processing at the end of the current frame when the Vertical Blanking interrupt is triggered.

-  - Minimize use of multiplication, modulo and division.
+  - Minimize use of multiplication, modulo with non-powers of 2, and division with non-powers of 2.
 These operations have no corresponding CPU instructions (software functions), and hence are time costly.
-Division by powers of 2 are better, they have specific SDCC optimizations.
-    - Alternatives to modulo:
+      - SDCC has some optimizations for:
+        - Division by powers of 2.
+For example `n /= 4u` will be optimized to `n >>= 2`.
-      - When using power of 2 you can use bit masks.
-Example: `(n % 8)` can be achieved with `(n & 0x7)`
+        - Modulo by powers of 2.
+For example: `(n % 8)` will be optimized to `(n & 0x7)`.
       - If you need decimal numbers to count or display a score, you can use the GBDK BCD ([binary coded decimal](https://en.wikipedia.org/wiki/Binary-coded_decimal)) number functions.
 See: @ref bcd.h and the `BCD` example project included with GBDK.

   - Avoid long lists of function parameters.
 Passing many parameters can add overhead, especially if the function is called often.
 When applicable globals and local static vars can be used instead.